What to expect

 Wine tasting sessions are available from 10.00 a.m. to 4.30 p.m.
 Monday to Sunday.

 There is a flight of 12 wines that comprise of dry whites, dry reds, desserts and some winning blends.
-There are 5 dry whites usually: Athiri, Aidani, and Assyrtiko varieties in different proportionate blends and degree of oak.
-There is a Grande Reserve Assyrtiko that’s a hugely oaked sherry-like wine and a Rose Assyrtiko (mandrilla blend with cherry and strawberry).
+There are 5 dry whites usually: Athiri, Aidani, and Assyrtiko varieties in different proportionate blends and degrees of oak.
+There is a Grande Reserve Assyrtiko that’s a hugely oaked sherry-like wine and a Rose Assyrtiko (blended with cherry and strawberry).
 Usually, the 100% Mavrotragano and the 100% Mandilaria are also a part of the tasting.

 All this is served with a cappuccino and a huge tapas platter that has cheese, olives, croutons and that famous Island tomato paste.
 This wine tasting session is priced at around 36 euros and can be shared.
 However, if you order a smaller tasting i.e. a flight of 6 then you won’t be able to share the wines with your partner.
 There are also 10 and 16 wine pours.